salilab/imp/modules/parallel/README.md

 is done with an earlier task).
 This method returns the results from each task as it completes.

-Setup in \imp is often expensive, and thus the Manager::get_context() method allows you to specify a Python function or other callable object to do any setup for the tasks.
+Setup in IMP is often expensive, and thus the Manager::get_context() method allows you to specify a Python function or other callable object to do any setup for the tasks.
 This function will be run on the slave before any tasks from that context are started (the return values from this function are